jupyterlite/jupyterlite/docs/howto/configure/simple_extensions.md

 jupyterlab-night
 ```

-This file defines list two extensions, one of which is a theme.
-Run the following
+This file defines list two extensions, one of them is a theme.
+Run the following command
-command to install them:
+to install them:

 ```bash
 python -m pip install -r requirements.txt